Dr Bernadette Hyland-Wood

 Biography

-Bernadette has been involved in foundational technologies supporting knowledge representation on the Web, international data standards (Linked Data, DCAT, CUBE, ORG), and best practices (W3C) since 2007.
-Her contributions include highly cited applied research on crisis communications (COVID-19), restoring public trust, and national data legislation, including the U.S. DATA Act.
-She has published on these topics in academic journals including Humanities and Social Sciences Communications and Springer Nature.
-Her research has featured in various media outlets, including the Australian Broadcasting Corporation (ABC), and Radio New Zealand.
-As an invited expert, Bernadette chaired the W3C Government Linked Data Working Group and has authored highly cited publications on crisis communications during COVID-19, public data supply, Web data standards and best practices.
+Her contributions include highly cited applied research on crisis communications (COVID-19), public trust, national data legislation, and the U.S. DATA Act.
+Her work has been published in Humanities and Social Sciences Communications and Springer Nature and she has appeared on media outlets, including the Australian Broadcasting Corporation (ABC), and Radio New Zealand.

 Expertise related to UN Sustainable Development Goals